meieda/architecture-center/docs/microservices/domain-analysis.md

 4. Use the results from the previous step to identity the microservices in your application.

 In this chapter, we cover the first three steps, which are primarily concerned with DDD.
 In the next chapter, we will identify the microservices.

+Note that DDD is an iterative, ongoing process.
+Service boundaries aren't fixed in stone.
+As an application evolves, you may break a service apart into several smaller services.

 > [!NOTE]
-> This chapter doesn't show a complete and comprehensive domain analysis.
+> This chapter isn't meant to show a complete and comprehensive domain analysis.
 We deliberately kept the example brief, to illustrate the main points.
-Also, DDD is an iterative, ongoing process.
-Service boundaries aren't fixed in stone.
-As an application evolves, you may break a service apart into several smaller services.
+For more background on DDD, we recommend Eric Evans' *Domain-Driven Design*, the book that coined the term domain-driven design.
+Another good reference is *Implementing Domain-Driven Design* by Vaughn Vernon.

 ## Analyze the domain